jingyingwang/jingyingwang.github.io/index.md

 - <details>
   <summary>oct 2020</summary>
+	- [On Beauty][9] by Kenneth Koch
+	- "some people are more equal than others" - Animal Farm
+	- body politic & Leviathan.
+	- Rousseau's General will vs. particular will
+	- [The Fable of the Bees][8] by Bernard Mandeville - does private vices create public virtues?
+	- [Showing my color : impolite essays on race and identity][7] by Clarence Page
+	- professional happiness not based on subject, but actions - what do I actually like to do on a day to day basis? people can be working on the same topic/subject, but the details of doing the job can be different.
 	- sets can be open and nopen
 	- Aristotle, _Politics_ Book 3.13.12: But correctness must be taken to mean “in an equal spirit”: what is [enacted] in an equal spirit is correct with a view both to the advantage of the city as a whole and to the common [advantage] of the citizens.
 A citizen in the common sense is one who shares in ruling and being ruled; but he differs in accordance with each regime.
 In the case of the best regime, he is one who is capable of and intentionally chooses being ruled and ruling with a view to the life in accordance with virtue.
 	- is moderation an extreme?